-The programme commences in October.
+The programme commences each month in line with the FT PhD.

 There are two models of Distance Learning available:

 Full-time Distance Learning

 1 The normal standard period of study for a full-time PhD is 3 calendar years, except for certain schemes including some within the Faculty of Biological Sciences and within Centres for Doctoral Training where the normal period of full-time study is 4 calendar years.
 Special arrangements may also apply to the split-site programmes and to programmes leading to joint awards with other institutions.